pingjianwei/dtl/README.md

 ##9.2.
 Custom Filters

 Custom filters are functions that can accept a list of colon-separated arguments.
-They must return a list, binary, or iolist.
+They must return a tagged list, binary, or iolist, in the form `{ok, Out}`:

     -behaviour(dtl_library).
     -export([registered_filters/0,